hvillase/sampletexto/README.md

 ## Preparing SampleTexto
 1 Download or clone the folder of SampleTexto.

-2 Put it in you SuperCollider Extensions folder.
+2 Put it in your SuperCollider Extensions folder.

-3 Create a folder in SuperCollider Recordings folder and name it *sampletexto*.
+3 Create a folder in the SuperCollider Recordings folder and name it *sampletexto*.

 4 Put your samples in this folder.